 Just a few hundred meters away is the Sinking Bell Tower which like its cousin the Leaning Tower of Pisa in Italy, it also leans to one side and is also sinking into the ground at 25 mm (1 inch) a year.

 Of course the other Laoag City attractions are in the nearby areas however you can see the sights from a tricycle or from a calesa (horse drawn carriage).
 Also you can visit the Museum de Laoag; the Malacanang of the North; Paoay Church; Paoay Lake; Marcos Museum; the Ilocos Norte Capitol; the La Paz sand dunes; the Tobacco Monopoly monument and the casino.
 Whether it is Spanish colonial style buildings, or Philippine style baroque churches or Marcos era mansions, there is something to see in Laoag City.

 You can also head out of town to Asia’s best pure white beach at Pagudpud or visit Asia’s only wind farm and the Bangui wind mills or the oldest functioning light house at the Burgos Light House and a lot more.

-Ilocos Norte area does not bear the brunt of Northern winds or the Pacific trade winds as the massive Cordillera to the East and the Sierra Madre Mountains tend to shield the area.
+The Ilocos Norte area and Laoag City does not bear the brunt of Northern winds or the Pacific trade winds as the massive Cordillera to the East and the Sierra Madre Mountains tend to shield the area.
 At the nearby Pagudpud, which is the very tip of Luzon, they do get these winds and this is why they have Asia’s first wind farm located there.
 Welcome to Laoag City and Ilocos Norte.